iRealDaksh/GitGud/README.md

 **HTTPS**

 1. Create a public access key
-2. Enable github credential caching `git config --global credential.helper 'cache --timeout=31536000'`
+2. If you are on linux, heres how you use credentials for github `git config --global credential.helper 'cache --timeout=31536000'`
+3. If you are on windows, use `git config --global credential.helper manager` and then you should get pop ups for credentials
-3. Go to settings page (click on user icon on top right then settings)
+4. Go to settings page (click on user icon on top right then settings)
-4. Scroll down till you see developer settings and click on it
+5. Scroll down till you see developer settings and click on it
-5. Go to personal access tokens, then tokens classic
+6. Go to personal access tokens, then tokens classic
-6. Generate a new token, then click classic
+7. Generate a new token, then click classic
-7. Give it necessary permissions
+8. Give it necessary permissions
-8. Copy access token
+9. Copy access token
-9. Pull a repo using http, then paste access token when prompted for a password
+10. Pull a repo using http, then paste access token when prompted for a password

 _NOTE: The access token is only visible once and when the tab is closed its not viewable again so don't forget to save it_